Blazing Swan

-Blazing Swan is an annual regional Burning Man event held near Jilakin Lake in the Shire of Kulin, Western Australia.
-It is an experiment in temporary community and artistic expression, and is guided by eleven main principles, including radical inclusion, gifting and radical self-reliance.
+Blazing Swan is an annual regional Burning Man event held adjacent to Jilakin Lake near the town of Kulin, Western Australia.
+It is promoted as an experiment in temporary community and artistic expression, guided by eleven main principles, including radical inclusion, gifting and radical self-reliance.

 The event occurs around Easter each year, usually over a period of seven days.
 The event location is on bushland adjacent to Jilakin Lake, and is referred to as Jilakin Rock City.
-Each year a wooden effigy is built and burned at the culmination of the event.
+A wooden effigy is built and burned at the culmination of the event.

 History

-Blazing Swan was started by a collective of artists / producers who have all attended the Burning Man Festival in the US and were inspired to organize an official regional event in Western Australia.
+A collective of artists/producers who had attended the Burning Man Festival in the US, organized the official regional event in Western Australia.

-Culture

-Eleven Principles

-Blazing Swan is understood not as an event, but as referring to a way of life lived consistently with these 11 Principles.
-They are meant to be taken as a whole, as a set of commonly-understood values.